STUDENT PARKING RULES 2022-2023

 - Baker Lot White Zones: Students may NOT park in the Visitor (WHITE) Parking Zones at ANY TIME before 2pm.
 These zones are designated for faculty who choose to park in the Baker lot, as well as visitors to OPHS.

 - Yellow Parking Zones: Students may park their vehicles in the designated (YELLOW) student parking zones.
 Students may not park their vehicles outside of the designated parking zones.
 Students MAY NOT double park their vehicles.

 - Adding or Replacing a Vehicle: If a student wishes to add or replace a vehicle they may do so via the parent portal.
 Add or replace the necessary information of the vehicle and print the form.
 Circle the information of the vehicle you are replacing or adding.
-There is NO fee for replacing a vehicle.
-There is a $5 fee for adding a vehicle.
-Be sure to hand in a copy of the vehicle registration when turning in the new application.

 - Transfer of Permits Between Students: TRANSFER OF PARKING PERMITS IS STRICTLY PROHIBITED.
 All parties involved will lose their parking privileges and will receive a disciplinary referral.

 - Parking Lot Conditions: Students are responsible for the condition of the parking areas.
 All refuse should be deposited in the appropriate trash receptacles.
 Students observed littering will receive a disciplinary referral.

 - Parking Without a Current, Valid Permit: Students who park on school property without a current, valid permit may receive a disciplinary warning.
 Any subsequent violation may result in a disciplinary referral.
 If a student does not already have a current, valid parking permit (on another vehicle), the Student Activities office reserves the right to hold or delay issuance of a parking permit up to 10 weeks upon receipt of the completed parking application.